pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 {% include watermarking/detection.html %}

-foo foo explanation, we walk through the text with a sliding window, calculating `g` as we go, tallying up tokens it liked and didn't like
+We walk through the text, calculating `g` for each token using the 4 tokens before it and our secret key, tallying up how many `g` liked and how many it didn't.
+Then, we use those counts to find the ratio, the "percent of tokens `g` preferred".

-if a suspicious ratio of tokens are liked by g, it's watermarked
+If that ratio is suspiciously high, then the text is watermarked!

-## Aside: What is a "Suspicious Ratio"?
+## Aside: A Suspicious Ratio?

 For me, the hand-waving above leaves a bit to be desired -- what should we _expect_ this ratio to be for watermarked and non-watermarked text, exactly?
 How do we know when it's high enough to be "suspicious"?